novski/diagrams.net-cable-list/README.md

 - `example-output.csv` wich you can import to your spreadsheet programm of choice and use as list of cables.

 ## Restrictions:
+- window hangs on long tasks (big files) and needs looooong to solve the task. -> read Apendix A
 - Not connected cables (loose ends) are omitted.
 - Cable Labels are fixed to only digits 00000-09999.
 - Cable Numbers are incremented upwards from the highest number found on any page.